 The advantage is that you don’t have to provide any payment details – such as your credit card number and billing address.
 That makes you even more anonymous.

-The Windows app – if you can call it that – sits in the Notification area.
+The Windows app sits in the Notification area.
 You have to right-click on the icon to see the interface and choose a server to connect to.

 Advanced options include a kill switch plus advert, malware and tracker blockers.
 The kill switch isn’t customisable though and will simply stop all internet traffic if the VPN connection drops.